azimusmanov/yoga_pal/README.md

 ### 2. Ensure Model File Exists

-The script requires `yoga_pose_model.pkl` to be in the same directory.
-This file should be generated from the notebook's training section.
+The app expects the trained model under `models/`.

+- Default path: `models/yoga_pose_model0.pkl` (configured in `config.py`).
-If it is not included, run the model training cells in the .ipynb notebook (up to cells 28-29) to generate it.
+- If it is not included, run the training notebook in `models/` to generate it.

 ### 3. Run the Application